javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 ### Async works on inline scripts

-For non-module scripts, `async` attribute only works on external scripts.
+For non-module scripts, the `async` attribute only works on external scripts.
 Async scripts run immediately when ready, independently of other scripts or the HTML document.

 For module scripts, it works on inline scripts as well.